Writer & Editor

 A freelance writer for 25 years, Linda Lowen’s work has appeared in print and online.

-She is a contributor to The Writer magazine where she offers advice and guidance on the craft of writing.
+She is a contributor to The Writer magazine (where she offers advice and guidance on the craft of writing) and is a book reviewer for Publisher’s Weekly.

 Linda is the editor of Hopeful, Grateful, Strong, an anthology of cancer survivor stories (June 2015).